Harry Potter & the Philosopher's Stone: Take Two

 "No, Harry, he has not.
 He is still out there, somewhere, perhaps looking for another body to host him . . . not being truly alive, he cannot be killed.
 He left Quirrell to die; he shows his followers no more mercy than he shows his victims.
 Perhaps we will be lucky and he will be delayed time and again and never really return to power."

 Harry nodded, but stopped when he realised it made his head hurt.
-"Sir, there are some other things I would like to know, if you can tell me . . . things I want to know the truth about."
+"Sir, there are some other things I would like to know, if you can tell me . . . things I want to know the truth about.
+He told me I made him what he is now, a partially alive . . thing, and -"

-Dumbledore sighed.
+Dumbledore sighed, and held up a hand to stop Harry.
 "The truth is a beautiful but terrible thing and should be treated with great caution.
 I will answer your questions unless I have a very good reason not to, in which case, I beg you will forgive me.
 I shall not, of course, lie."
+Harry thought a moment.
+He knew in his heart that he was not responsible for the way that monster was the way he was today.
+Harry did want to know why he said it, but, more importantly . . .

 "Voldemort told me that my parents died protecting me . . .
 Why did he want to kill me in the first place?"